Smoked Boneless Beef Short Ribs

 These boneless beef short ribs have a fantastic flavor.
 They’re very tender and lend well to the added flavor of a nice, long smoke.
 They’re also pretty foolproof, so you don’t have to worry about messing them up.
 Finally, they are SUPER versatile, making them a great meal to smoke up on the weekend with plenty of leftovers to enjoy throughout the week.

 1. Fire up the smoker.
-Turn on your smoker and allow it to preheat to 275 degrees F. I used oak wood for this recipe, and it tasted delicious.
+First up, turn on your smoker, and allow it to preheat to 275 degrees F. I used oak wood for this recipe, and it tasted delicious.

 2. Season.
-Simple olive oil and some of my Signature Beef Seasoning is all these short ribs need.
-If you don’t have any Beef Seasoning in your pantry, I recommend using equal parts salt, pepper, and garlic powder.
+Simple olive oil and some of my Signature Beef Rub is all these short ribs need.
+If you don’t have any Beef Rub in your pantry, then you can use equal parts salt, pepper, and garlic powder.
 Drizzle the olive oil over the ribs and season on all sides.

 3. Smoke.
 Place those gorgeous ribs on the grill and cook for 3-3.5 hours.